Schedules

 One time schedules will run once in the future.
 You can select the time and day of when they will run.

-Continuous schedules will run over and over again.
+Continuous schedules run over and over again.
 You can define a delay between each scheduled job run.

 Schedules support setting parameters for scripts.
 For example, if you have a script that accepts a parameter, you can choose to pass a value to the parameter during the schedule.